d3centr/dap/README.md

 # DaP
 DaP is an open platform to ingest, process and analyze Web3 data.

-_Your launch base to engineer Web3 insights._

 [ [Deployment](/bootstrap#deployment) ]

-## Features
+### Features
 - __Embedded Blockchain__ makes DaP self-sufficient.
 - __Data Pipelines__ from ingestion to vizualisation: you develop it, DaP builds and runs it.
 - __SQL Analytics__ powered by [SparkUBI](./spark/sparkubi): precise off-chain calculations at scale on Spark engine.
-- __Price Quotes__: Uniswap pipeline provides historicals of live token valuations in ETH and USD.
+- __Token Prices__ at the historical live exchange rate on Uniswap.

+### Technology
+In technical terms, DaP is an OLAP system for Web3:
+> Online analytical processing (OLAP) uses complex queries to analyze aggregated historical data from OLTP systems.

+For instance, [The Graph](https://thegraph.com/en/) is an OLTP system for Web3:
+> Online transaction processing (OLTP) captures, stores, and processes data from transactions in real time.

+While they both serve queries, OLAP requires a different architecture for analytics than OLTP for web applications.
+The former optimizes higher throughput of arbitrary computations and the latter lower latency of pre-defined logic.

+### Limits
+Like any OLAP solution, DaP trades off multi-tenancy for scale and responsiveness for bandwidth, i.e.
+- APIs are not designed to be exposed publicly;
+- best latency such a system can achieve is near real-time (seconds vs milliseconds in OLTP).

 ## Stack
-DaP runs in AWS on a Data Lakehouse architecture, enabling BI and ML on the same transactional system.
+DaP runs in AWS on a Data Lakehouse architecture, enabling BI and ML in a single system supporting ACID transactions.
 Much of the development work has gone into the integration, specialization and automation of awesome open-source projects.

 - DaP has been made possible by [K8s](https://github.com/kubernetes/kubernetes), [Geth](https://github.com/ethereum/go-ethereum), [Uniswap](https://uniswap.org/), [Airflow](https://github.com/apache/airflow), [Spark](https://github.com/apache/spark) & [Superset](https://github.com/apache/superset).
 - It's been automated with tools like [CloudFormation](https://aws.amazon.com/cloudformation/), [eksctl](https://github.com/weaveworks/eksctl), [Argo CD](https://github.com/argoproj/argo-cd), [Kaniko](https://github.com/GoogleContainerTools/kaniko) & good old bash.